-Pennsylvania is a “Zero Tolerance” state, in which an underage DUI comes with very severe penalties on top of any penalties that may be imposed for underage drinking.
-If you, your child or loved one has been charged with Underage DUI, it is imperative you hire a qualified criminal defense attorney in Pennsylvania to protect his or her rights and future.
+Anyone under the age of 21 who is caught driving with alcohol in their system can be charged with DUI.
+This makes Pennsylvania a “Zero Tolerance” state.
+This means that an underage DUI comes with very severe penalties on top of any penalties that may be imposed for underage drinking.
+If you, your child or a loved one has been charged with Underage DUI, it is imperative you hire a qualified West Chester DUI lawyer to protect his or her rights and future.

 Under Pennsylvania law, it is illegal for any minor to drive with any measure of alcohol in his or her system.
 However, there is a legal limit defined in Pennsylvania Code Title 75 Section 3802(e).
 This part of the code states that a minor may not drive, operate, or be in actual physical control of the movement of a vehicle with a blood or breath alcohol (BAC) level of .02%.

 A minor can be charged with underage DUI whether or not the legal level is reached.
 A BAC of .02% or greater qualifies a minor to be punished under a DUI section with more severe penalties.
 A minor can also be prosecuted under the drugged driving section.

 Since the legal drinking age in Pennsylvania is 21, there are two different categories of penalties for underage DUI offenders.
 One category is for juvenile offenders 17 and under, and the other category is for adult offenders 18-20 years old.
-The penalties an underage DUI offender faces if convicted include the following:
+The penalties an underage DUI offender faces, if convicted, include the following:

 These punishments are in addition to any other offenses involving illegal consumption, purchase or possession of alcohol.
 In addition, in cases involving BAC levels over .02%, a minor may still be prosecuted under a more severe subsection, which would include more jail and stiffer fines.

 If you or your child is over 18, he or she may qualify for the Pennsylvania Accelerated Disposition Program.
 Any defendant who successfully completes ARD is entitled to have his or her record expunged.
-Your West Chester DUI attorney will be able to help you determine what the best outcome can be.
+Your attorney will be able to help you determine what the best outcome can be.

 Any minor under the age of 18 years old who is convicted of Driving Under the Influence (DUI) will be supervised in the juvenile justice system after being sentenced by a judge in juvenile court.
 A law enforcement officer can arrest the child without the consent of the parent.

 Other crimes involving juveniles and alcohol include attempting to purchase, purchasing, consuming, possessing or knowingly or intentionally transporting any alcoholic beverage.
 It is also a crime to lie about your age or carrying a false ID card to obtain alcohol.

 A conviction for lying about your age or carrying a fake ID case will lead to a driver’s license suspension for 90 days and fines of up to $300 for a first offense.
 If the minor is under 16, then the 90-day driver’s license suspension begins on their 16th birthday.